Bugatti Chiron: Chiron Sport 110 Ans Bugatti (2019)

 Introduced in February 2019, the 110 Ans Bugatti is a limited edition variant of the Chiron Sport developed to celebrate 110 years of Bugatti.
 The car features carbon fibre bodywork finished in matte Steel Blue exterior colour.
 The body is also accented with Steel Blue bare carbon fibre.
 The exhaust system of the car is finished in matte black colour.

 The colours of the French flag are present on the wing mirrors, fuel filler cap and on the underside of the rear wing.
 The brake calipers are finished in blue colour.

 The interior of the car is upholstered in blue Alcantara and also has the colours of the French flag present on the headrests of the seats, on the back of the seats and on top of the steering wheel.
-Production will be limited to 20 units.
+Production was limited to 20 units.

 Chiron Super Sport 300+ (2019)

 On 8 September 2019, Bugatti presented a limited production high performance variant of the Chiron called the Chiron Super Sport 300+ to owners taking part in the company's 110th-anniversary tour in Europe.
 The variant is limited to 30 examples at a net unit price of 3.5 million euros.
-The car is closely resembles the prototype performing the top speed record run.
 Changes from the standard Chiron include a more powerful engine, increased top speed, and a characteristic paint scheme featuring a lacquer-coated carbon fibre body with orange stripes, echoing the aesthetics of the company's previous top speed record-breaking cars, the Veyron Super Sport World Record Edition and the Veyron Grand Sport Vitesse World Record Car.

 The car is powered by a 1600 PS quad-turbocharged W16 engine shared with the Bugatti Centodieci, nicknamed "Thor".
 This car has a grey Bugatti logo made of black enamel and silver, the exhaust system from the Centodieci, a modified gearbox with longer ratios and front and rear bumpers optimised for aerodynamics at high speed, resulting in the overall length increase of the car by 9.8 in.